 Applicants with a background in veterinary science are advised to apply for the School's sister course, MSc Veterinary Epidemiology.
 Applicants looking for training in public health practice are advised to apply to the MSc Public Health.

+Applications should be made online.
 Paper application forms are available upon request and will normally incur an administration fee of £50.
 You must send a copy of the personal details and photograph page of your passport with all paper applications.
 Your application will not be considered until you have provided the above documents.

-All Masters courses are offered on a part-time basis over two years.
-Students interested in part-time study should contact the appropriate Course Organiser, via the Registry, to discuss course requirements and likely timetables, and should read the Masters degree information.
+Students interested in part-time or split-study should contact the Programme Directors, via the Registry, to discuss programme requirements and likely timetables, and should read the Master's degree information.